5-A solved problem for Load combination.

 What is the LRFD?

-LRFD is the abbreviation for the load factor resistance design.
-The following description is for the combinations based on LRFD design.
+LRFD is the abbreviation for load and resistance factor design.
+The following description is for the combinations based on the LRFD design.

-The first combination is 1.4D, where D is the dead loads, dead moments, or Dead reactions.
-In that first case, the Dead load is the primary load without any other loads.
+The first combination is 1.4D, where D is the dead load, dead moment, or dead reaction.
+In that first case, the Dead load is the primary load, with no other loads.

 The second combination is 1.2D+1.6 L+0.50(Lr or S or R), where L is the live loads, live moments, or live load reactions.
 In that second case, the live load is the primary load with Dead loads, roof loads denoted by Lr, S snow, or R rain loads.